francoisllg/task-management-system/README.md

 # Challenge: Task Manager Service with DDD

-Dockeried Laravel app to create, update and list tasks and assign users to them.
+Dockeried Laravel app with DDD to create, update and list tasks and assign users to them.

 ## Installation